imlasky/imlasky.github.io/blog/_posts/2023-02-22-we-need-to-hang-out.md

 Thankfully one of them reached out and we did something fun with our significant others tonight.
 It was a ton of fun, don't get me wrong, but there is something about being with just guys that just hits different.

 I am going to make a more concerted effort towards making, and retaining, friends, I think.

+Because I miss just hanging out and being stupid sometimes.